NBA Hall of Famer and former Denver Nuggets star Dikembe Mutombo fighting brain tumor

 Mutombo blocked 3,289 shots over his NBA career and was inducted into the Naismith Memorial Basketball Hall of Fame in 2015.
 Twice during his career, Mutombo was recognized by the league with the J. Walter Kennedy Citizenship Award, an honor bestowed to players, coaches or trainers who show outstanding service and dedication to the community.

-RELATED Dikembe Mutombo 'welcomed home' while promoting 'Hoops For Troops' in Denver (2015)
+RELATED: Dikembe Mutombo 'welcomed home' while promoting 'Hoops For Troops' in Denver

 Mutombo's No.55 jersey still hangs from the rafters of Ball Arena where it was unveiled in 2016.